uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 - Network analysis has become an important technique in many natural science and digital humanities subject areas; including sociology, biology, communication studies, economics, history, and many more.

-## Parallel, Distributed, Clustered Computing
+## Parallel Computing

-When dealing with big data, analysing it in a useful period of time often requires substantial resources.
+When dealing with big data, analysing it is very {glossary-link term="cost"}costly{glossary-link end}, and to do this in a useful period of time often requires substantial resources.
-A typical laptop computer is not powerful enough to process such a large amount of data, but luckily there are ways big data analysis can often be split into smaller parts.
+A typical laptop computer is not powerful enough to process such a large amount of data, but luckily there are ways big data analysis can be split into smaller parts.
-For example, if you wanted to count how often each word appears in a document so that you could conduct sentiment analysis on it, you could break the document into two parts and get two different computers to count the words in each half, and then combine the results.

-This is where the techniques of parallel, distributed, and clustered computing comes in.
+One of the most common ways to process big data is to use parallel computing.

+In parallel computing multiple operations are performed simultaneously by multiple {glossary-link term="processor"}processors{glossary-link end}, rather than one processor performing many sequential operations.

+An example is applying the same image smoothing filter to millions of pixels in an image, each processor can apply the filter to a small section of the image and then the results can be recombined to form the new smoothed image.
+Other problems, such as weather prediction simulations, are harder to decompose because one decision made during the analysis might depend on others being made.
+These problems require advanced techniques such as pipelining, stochastic sampling, and replication.

+Techniques like multi-core computer processing, distributed computing, and clustered computing are some of the most common techniques used in parallel computing.
+Each of these techniques can process large amounts of data in a much shorter amount of time than a single computer processor.
+They also require any problem they are working on to be broken down, or decomposed into sets of smaller problems or processes, which can each be tackled independently and simultaneously.
+Computer Scientists and Software Engineers need to come up with good methods to decompose their analysis processes, so that they can be effectively tackled with these approaches.
+Some problems are easy to decompose into independent pieces and are called *embarrassingly parallel*.

+{panel type="jargon-buster"}

+# Multi-core, Distributed, and Clustered Computing

-**Parallel Computing**: in parallel computing many calculations/processes are carried out simultaneously across multiple processors in the same computer, in order to solve a problem or complete a task.
+**Multi-core Computing**: in multi-core computing many calculations and computations are carried out simultaneously across multiple processors, or {glossary-link term="core"}cores{glossary-link end}, in the same computer or {glossary-link term="cpu"}CPU{glossary-link end}.

-{image file-path="img/chapters/parallel-computing-diagram.png" caption="true" alt="Image shows a large block, representing a task, going into a computer and then being broken up into four smaller tasks which each go through a separate processor."}
+{image file-path="img/chapters/multi-core-computing-diagram.png" caption="true" alt="Image shows a large block, representing a task, going into a computer and then being broken up into four smaller tasks which each go through a separate processor."}

 A computer breaks a task into a set of smaller tasks, each of which is completed by a separate processor at the same time in parallel.